kstenerud/concise-encoding/cte-specification.md

  * Implementations should convert structural line endings to the operating system's native format when saving a document to disk.
 See: [line endings](#line-endings)
  * If a certain character is likely to be confusing or problematic, it's encouraged to use an escape sequence instead.

-**Note:** Problematic characters can be escaped in certain contexts.

 ### Version Specifier

 All CTE documents must begin with a version specifier, which must not be preceded by whitespace.
 In other words, the very first byte of a CTE document must be `c` (0x63).

-The version specifier is the lowercase letter `c` followed immediately by a number representing the version of this specification that the document adheres to (there must not be whitespace between the `c` and the number).
+The version specifier is the lowercase letter `c` followed immediately by a positive integer representing the version of this specification that the document adheres to (there must not be whitespace between the `c` and the number).
 The version specifier must be followed by whitespace to separate it from the rest of the document.

 Note: Because CBE places the version as the first byte in a document, the version value 99 is invalid.
 If 99 were allowed, it would clash with CTE when differentiating the file type by its contents because CTE uses `c` (0x63, or 99) as its first byte.